telerik/teststudio-docs/docs/getting-started/analyze-the-results.md

 ## Execution Log ##

-The <a href="/troubleshooting-guide/troubleshooting-tools-tg/using-the-execution-log" target="_blank">execution log</a> is available in the test view after a [quick test execution](/general-information/test-execution/quick-execution).
+The <a href="/general-information/test-results/analyze-quick-run-results" target="_blank"> quick execution log</a> is available in the test view after a [quick test execution](/general-information/test-execution/quick-execution).
 It contains details about the latest test run and you can open it by clicking on the **View Log** button.

 ## Analyze Test List Results ##

 The *Results* tab contains results for all locally and remotely executed test lists.
-There you can <a href="/general-information/test-results/analyze-test-results" target="_blank">analyze the executions</a>, drill down to the individual test step and go back up to the main test list level for each execution.
+There you can <a href="/general-information/test-results/analyze-test-list-results" target="_blank">analyze the executions</a>, drill down to the individual test step and go back up to the main test list level for each execution.

 ## Step Failure Details ##